Calibration and Installation

 Having calibrated the system, the relevant powerCal values can be transferred into the appropriate Mk2 Router sketch.
 Several versions of the Mk2 PV Router sketch are now available via the Downloads page.

 NB.
-For most of these sketches, the TimerOne library needs to be installed within the Arduino IDE.
+For all my "Mk2" sketches, the TimerOne library needs to be installed within the Arduino IDE.
 For RF-equipped sketches, the JeeLib library will need to be installed too.
 For the latest RFdatalog sketch, which measures temperature, the OneWire library is also needed.
 Zipped copies of these library folders are available on the Downloads page.

 Having ensured that the system behaves correctly on the bench, it is ready to be connected into the fixed wiring of the premises.
 Connection details are are provided in this wiring diagram.

-Providing that the Router has been assembled according to the same diagram, it should be capable of passing the standard electrical tests for Continuity and Insulation Resistance.
+Providing that the Router has been assembled according to the above diagram, it should be capable of passing the standard electrical tests for Continuity and Insulation Resistance.
 While these verification activities are in progress, it is important that the two 240V AC switches are set correctly, i.e. mains switch 'off', override switch 'on'.
 There's more about this in the Assembly and Final Test section.

 Section 8 of my Diverting Surplus PV Power article provides a wiring schematic for an installed Mk2 Router system.
 Although that article was written in the context of an Arduino Uno, the principle of operation has not changed.
 An updated version of that diagram is shown below, and a PDF is available here